-Rebert Niewenhuizen, AScT Director of Engineering and Public Works
+Rebert Niewenhuizen, AScT

 THAT: the bylaw entitled City of Salmon Arm Zoning Amendment Bylaw No. 4401 be read a first and second time;

 AND THAT: final reading be withheld subject to confirmation that the proposed secondary suite in the existing single family dwelling meeting Zoning Bylaw and BC Building Code requirements.